 After the coating cures completely, you are granted a protectant finish that resists alcohol and water.
 According to the brand’s claim, such a beautiful shield will last a lifetime.
 They are willing to offer a replacement in cases of product breaking, wearing out, or disappointing quality.

 We are now back to a famous name in the industry — Krylon, and one of their best guitar touch-ups — the K01303007 Acrylic Spray Paint.
 Living up to the brand’s reputation, the model does its trick on different materials.

 Formulated to work with various surfaces, this glossy pigment can adhere and stay well on the wooden guitar body for a long time.
-Its versatility is unparalleled as it is ideal for paper, metal, glass, ceramic, and even plaster objects.
+This spray paint versatility is unparalleled as it is ideal for glass, paper, metal, ceramic, and even plaster objects.
 Such a wide-ranging product should be in every DIY-er’s starter pack.

 As an acrylic spray paint, its selling point is the fast-drying formula.
 In detail, a light coating of this solution only takes 10 to 15 minutes to dry to your touch and 2 hours to cure.
 Notably, when in the can, the liquid will not harden and lose its adhesion any time soon.

 This product is among the best choices when you want a glossy finish for your guitar neck or body.
 After drying completely, it creates a gorgeous and shiny look that makes the instrument look like new.

 Best of all, this spray paint does not just serve the aesthetic purpose, as it also shields the underneath surface from moisture intrusion.
 And the plus point is that you can clean the instrument more easily, thanks to this smooth and protective coating.

 6. Rust-Oleum 254860 Specialty Spray